 At King of Glory we view the years of confirmation as a partnership between parents and the church.
 We hold firmly to the belief that parents are the key faith teachers in their children lives as they live, discuss and model a lifestyle consistent with what it means to be a disciples of Jesus Christ.
 While confirmation does involve the teaching of church doctrine it’s primary focus is not simply the dissemination of information.
 Our goal is always discipleship and the formation of the heart.
 Knowledge is important but translating that knowledge and applying to everyday life circumstances is best done around the dinner table or in the everyday conversations that happen between parents and children.

 Actual confirmation classes are held on Wednesday evenings from 6:30-8pm typically beginning the Wednesday after Labor Day and concluding with Easter.
-Classes are not held during Advent and Lent, rather, in their place students will help out with the midweek services performing such activities as readers, ushers and acolytes.
 The curriculum is a 3 year rolling cycle which allows for all students in 6th – 8th grade to meet as a single class.
 Over the course of three years every student will have covered all the necessary information to be confirmed.
 Confirmation Sunday takes place each year on Reformation Sunday of the students freshman year of high school.
 For those students coming to King of Glory from other churches or confirmation programs, discussion with the pastor will determine the best course of action to keep them on track towards confirmation.